grpc/grpc.io/content/blog/how-to-analyze-grpc-with-wireshark.md

-- Protobuf fields can be dissected as Wireshark fields that allows user to input the full name of a Protobuf field or message in the filter toolbar to search packages containing the field or message.
+- Protobuf fields can be dissected as Wireshark fields that allows user to input the full name of a Protobuf field or message in the filter toolbar to search packets containing the field or message.

 - You can register your own subdissectors in the 'protobuf_field' dissector table, which is keyed with the full names of the fields, for further parsing